-Emacs Tramp brings the power of SSH into your text editor.
+The Emacs “Tramp” functionality brings the power of SSH into your text editor.
 You no longer need to open a separate terminal window in order to run scripts, edit files, or perform other server maintenance.
 Tramp lets you do it all right inside of an Emacs buffer.
 Additionally, Tramp is built into Emacs, so you do not need to install any additional software or plugins.

 Emacs Tramp Brings Your Server Into Emacs